Pharmaceutical Care Network Europe

 415 SIck Day Rule Implementation to prevent acute Kidney injury in community-dwelling patients: identifying patient’s and informal caretakers needs Partnering for better health Utrecht University

-417 Drug-related problems in the emergency department -important information or cumbersome time consumption Partnering for better health Diakonhjemmet Hospital Pharmacy, Oslo, Norway
+417 Drug-related problems in the emergency department -important information or cumbersome time consumption Partnering for better health Department of Pharmacy, University of Oslo, Oslo, Norway

 418 Development of a Community Pharmacy Care Programme for People with Type 2 Diabetes in Lagos, Nigeria, using the Medical Research Council Framework Partnering for better health Division of Pharmacy and Optometry, School of Health Sciences, the University of Manchester, Manchester, United Kingdom